-The Bachelor of International Relations aims to prepare students for a career in a globalised economy.
-Global and regional interdependence means that no nation – least of all Australia – is unaffected by developments beyond its borders.
-National survival is now based on international orientation; businesses, governments and organisations need people equipped not only with relevant professional skills, but also with competencies in international relations.
+The Bachelor of International Relations prepares you for a fascinating career in a globalising world.
+Global and regional interdependence means that no state is unaffected by developments beyond its borders.
+Prosperity and security are based on international orientations.
+Businesses, governments, and organisations need people equipped with relevant professional skills and competencies in International Relations.
+Show more

 The Bachelor of International Relations program comprises 24 subjects, as follows:

 University core subjects (3)

 - CORE11-001 Critical Thinking and Communication (CORE 1)

 - CORE11-002 Collaboration, Teams and Leadership (CORE 2)

 - CORE11-003 Responsibility, Integrity and Civic Discourse (CORE 3)

 Students must choose twelve (12) subjects from the following: